isaacnmm/pestpolicy-hugo2XX/content/posts/best-silverfish-repellent/index.md

 However, the package should be kept away from kids and pets.

-The Good: - It's easier to install - place pack in a strategic point - Comes in 24 pack box - multiple uses - Highly refined with 20% boric acid and 80% inert ingredients - It's economical and kills when ingested - Can be used either indoors or outdoors - It lasts for over 4 months - Has no itching effects on contact - no skin irritation The Bad: - It May take longer to kill the entire silverfish infestation - about 4 weeks - Only kills when ingested - Should be replaced after 4 months - Should be kept away from pets and kids Related: [Fogger for [Fleas](https: //pestpolicy.
+The Good: - It's easier to install - place pack in a strategic point - Comes in 24 pack box - multiple uses - Highly refined with 20% boric acid and 80% inert ingredients - It's economical and kills when ingested - Can be used either indoors or outdoors - It lasts for over 4 months - Has no itching effects on contact - no skin irritation The Bad: - It May take longer to kill the entire silverfish infestation - about 4 weeks - Only kills when ingested - Should be replaced after 4 months - Should be kept away from pets and kids Related: [Fogger for [Fleas](https://pestpolicy.com/are-fleas-nocturnal/)](https://pestpolicy.com/best-fogger-for-fleas/)

-com/are-fleas-nocturnal/)](https: //pestpolicy. com/best-fogger-for-fleas/)

 ##  [4.
 D-Fense Dust](https://www.amazon.com/dp/B007AIE8OY/?tag=p-policy-20)